10 Tips for Choosing a PowerPoint Presentation Template

 Pay attention to simplicity

 Simplicity is always preferable to luxury, and that's a fact!
 Crazy templates with incredible animations, built-in gifs, or dizzying effects are no longer in demand because the abundance of various elements is informational “garbage” that complicates the perception of target data.
 In addition, some clients are also annoyed by the abundance of elements because they cannot focus on what the presentation is trying to convey.

 By the way, the same can be attributed to the sound accompaniment – you do not need to add voice acting literally to every slide.
 Thus, the best solution is to choose a simple template.
-If necessary, you can always add a couple of elements yourself rather than purchasing something with dozens of layers and objects on one page.
+You can always add elements rather than purchasing something with dozens of layers and objects on one page.

-This principle will allow the audience to focus on the person who is leading the presentation, as well as its content.
+This principle will allow the audience to focus on the person leading the presentation and its content.

 Check the type of slides in the bundle

 Remember we discussed that some authors don't like to do much work, so they duplicate multiple slides in different colour schemes to make a big bundle?
 So, our task is to find the perfect set with the maximum variety of designs.
 Ideally, the template will contain such pages:

 - Slide with content/goals depending on the purpose of your presentation.

 - Slides with an emphasis on video material or images.

 - Slides with an emphasis on textual information.